 Microsoft has added a Secure DNS feature to Windows 10’s default web browser.
 Regardless of whether you use the Edge browser for work, you may want to enable the Secure DNS option on your browser.
 This article explains how to use the Secure DNS feature in Microsoft Edge and why you should do that.

-Change Secure DNS Provider in Edge browser
+Change Secure DNS Provider in Microsoft Edge

 What is Secure DNS